Your browser is out of date

 The engineers zeroed in on the need to relieve pressure inside the artery to ease the clot out.
 If the pressure was too high, the clot wouldn’t budge; they needed a way to reduce the flow of blood in the blocked artery.

-A photo of Mark Ashby
+Mark Ashby headshot

 So where did the team find inspiration?
 In the design of another Medtronic device, an implantable stent used to treat certain types of aneurysms, which works by diverting the flow of blood.
 But they knew they couldn’t leave the stent inside an artery; they needed a way to pull it — and the clot — out.